-You will receive an automated website link and password to a “Workshop Resources” page.
+Those paying by PayPal will receive an automated website link and password to a “Workshop Resources” page upon payment.
 This web page will have updated information for all workshop locations, including logistics and additional details.
 For those paying by check, this website link and login will be emailed to you.

 Logistics: Where do I find information about parking, suggested lodging, and other travel information?